fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 ---
 title: Installation | FusionCharts
-description: This article outlines the steps to install fusioncharts and fusioncharts angularjs directive to create charts.
+description: This article outlines the steps to install fusioncharts and fusioncharts angularjs module to create charts.
 heading: Installation
 chartPresent: false
 ---

-The `angularjs-fusioncharts` directive for **FusionCharts Suite XT**, lets you add interactive JavaScript charts to your **AngularJS (v1.x)** web and mobile applications.
+The `angularjs-fusioncharts` module for **FusionCharts Suite XT**, lets you add interactive JavaScript charts to your **AngularJS (v1.x)** web and mobile applications.

-In this article, we will show you how to download and install the `angularjs-fusioncharts` directive and all the other dependencies.
+In this article, we will show you how to download and install the `angularjs-fusioncharts` module and all the other dependencies.

 ## Choose your mode of installation: